-Washington - Drew 1,465,543, and averaged 18,319 per date in 2021.
-The 53 full capacity dates averaged 22,959.
-In 2019, played in, and won, the World Series for the first time in franchise history, including the 1969 through 2004 seasons as the Montreal Expos.
-Attendance fell 269,823 (10.7%) to 2,259,781, and average per date was down 3,721 to 27,899, with 5 sellouts.
+In 2019, the Nationals played in, and won, the World Series for the first time in franchise history, including the 1969 through 2004 seasons as the Montreal Expos.
+Attendance fell 269,823 (10.7%).
 The total attendance decline was the largest for a team that made the post-season since 2011 Tampa Bay, and the worst decrease by a league champion since the 2009 Yankees.
-That Yankee team played its first season in the new, and smaller-capacity, Yankee Stadium, and matching their 2008 attendance would have been impossible.
+That Yankee team played its first season in the new, and smaller-capacity, Yankee Stadium, and matching their better than 4.25 million 2008 attendance would have been impossible.
 Prior to 2009, the 2005 Astros were the previous pennant winner whose attendance fell more than Washington's did in 2019.
 The Nats were the 39th team, in a full season, to suffer an attendance decline in a year they won the World Series.
 This excludes 2021.
-2019 still was the 8th straight year that the Nationals topped 2.2 million in total attendance.
-But a streak of 7 years in a row averaging at least 30,000+ per date ended.

 Oh, and Teddy Roosevelt finished on top of the 2019 Presidents race standings, and by a very wide margin.
-The Presidents race standings from 2020 and 2021 were not available.
-(Source: Letteddywin.com)
+Thomas Jefferson won the most races in 2021.
+The Presidents race standings from 2022 and 2023 are not yet available.
+(Source: Letteddywin.com).
+As a matter of national security, it is vital that these results should be reported.